 easy Grazing board

 In a rush in the morning?
 Throw together this quick yet nourishing grazing board to keep you full for hours.
-On a plate, add 1-2 hard-boiled eggs (prep the night before), smoked salmon, a handful of walnuts, and a small sliced apple (sub: oranges, clementines, strawberries, etc.).
+On a plate, add 1-2 hard-boiled eggs (prep the night before), smoked salmon, a handful of walnuts, sliced cucumber, and a small piece of fruit.

 Images courtesy of Unsplash.